DamieFC/DamieFC/README.md

 ## What I'm working on
 I'm working on Platypus OS, which can be found [here](https://github.com/Platypus-Tech/platypus-os).
 That's consuming most of my time.
 I actually have a lot of OS's I'm working on, including one that's actually following the rules, [explodeOS](https://github.com/DamieFC/explodeOS), using guides and stuff from OSDev.
 I actually do work on other things other than OS's, I have my assembly language started from a joke on Discord, [org-asm](https://github.com/DamieFC/org-asm) (Official quote: "nasm, fasm, masm, and orgasm".
 My humor is slightly twisted), and [dfcpu](https://github.com/DamieFC/dfcpu), whick is gonna be a cpu I build that's going to use org-asm.
 ## What I'm learning
 I'm learning about Linux kernel organization and functions, and I actually found where the `printk(THING, "string");` function is (with / being the base repository): `/include/linux/printk.h`.
 I'm hoping to become a Linux kernel contributer soon.
 I'm also learning how not to get in trouble.
-School's starting soon so I'll be  more scarce.
+School started but I'm still active.
 ## Reffering to me
 I consider myself a boy as of right now (hee hee hee), so you can refer to me as "he", "him", or just "GNUOVERYOU" or @DamieFC.
 Doesn't matter.
 Of course, non-gender specific is fine.
 I wish people on discord would stop joking about this section.
 ## Other things